-Recipes and Reciprocity considers the ways that food and research intersect for researchers, participants, and communities, demonstrating how everyday acts around food preparation, consumption, and sharing can enable unexpected approaches to reciprocal research and fuel relationships across cultures, generations, spaces, and places.
+Recipes and Reciprocity considers the ways that food and research intersect for both researchers, participants, and communities demonstrating how everyday acts around food preparation, consumption, and sharing can enable unexpected approaches to reciprocal research and fuel relationships across cultures, generations, spaces, and places.

 Challenging colonial, heteropatriarchal, and methodological divisions between academic and less formal ways of knowing, Recipes and Reciprocity draws critical attention to the ways food can bridge disciplinary and lived experiences, propelling meaningful research and reciprocal relationships.

 "Recipes and Reciprocity explores themes within the realm of food studies that are immensely important, offering a “behind the curtain” view of researchers’ data collection and field experiences with food.
 This book challenges the divide between researchers’ personal and professional selves that research and scholarship typically attempt to maintain through various means of policing what constitutes rigorous method, and what counts as knowledge."Jennifer Brady, Mount Saint Vincent University

 "Recipes and Reciprocity offers a buffet of cultural practices and academic approaches [to] help you rethink the relationships you have with both your food and the people you eat it with."Donald McKenzie, Dining with Donald

 "Through the lens of anthropological fieldwork, interviews, storytelling and sharing of memories, traditions, food experiences and recipes, the articles in this fascinating volume explore food questions and the nature of reciprocity in global and Indigenous foodways… Every chapter is steeped in wonderful discoveries, giving the reader a broader perspective of food in the societal context of building relationships and partaking in a meal."Luisa Giacometti, Digestible Bits and Bites